dattalab/moseq2-app/README.md

 <!---Adapted from
 Datta, Sandeep Robert, David J. Anderson, Kristin Branson, Pietro Perona, and Andrew Leifer.
 2019.
 “Computational Neuroethology: A Call to Action.”
 Neuron 104 (1): 11–24.
-If this looks good, I will add citation links to the mentioned paper -->
+-->
 Motion Sequencing (MoSeq) is an unsupervised machine learning method to describe behavior.
 MoSeq takes 3D depth videos as input and then uses statistical learning techniques to fit an autoregressive hidden Markov model that parses behavior into a set of sub-second motifs called syllables.
 By combining MoSeq with electrophysiology, multi-color photometry, and miniscope methods, neural correlates for 3D behavioral syllables have recently been identified in the dorsolateral striatum (DLS) ([Markowitz et al., 2018](https://www.sciencedirect.com/science/article/pii/S0092867418305129)).
 Furthermore, MoSeq has been combined with optogenetic stimulation to reveal the differential consequences of activating the motor cortex, the dorsal striatum, and the ventral striatum ([Pisanello et al.,2017](https://www.nature.com/articles/nn.4591); [Wiltschko et al., 2015](https://www.sciencedirect.com/science/article/pii/S0896627315010375)).
 These results are consistent with similar results recently obtained using marker-based approaches to explore the relationship between 3D posture and activity in the posterior parietal cortex ([Mimica et al., 2018](https://www.science.org/doi/10.1126/science.aau2013)).

 ## MoSeq2 Toolkit
 The MoSeq2 toolkit enables users to model mouse behavior across different experimental groups, and measure the differences between their behavior usages, durations, transition patterns. etc.

 This package contains functionalities that can be used interactively in jupyter notebooks.
 We provide a series of Jupyter Notebooks that cover the entire MoSeq pipeline to process their depth videos of mice, and segment their behavior into what is denoted as "syllables".
 In addition to the Jupyter notebooks, MoSeq has Google Colab notebooks and a Command Line Interface.
 Consult the wiki page for more detailed documentation of the MoSeq pipeline [here](https://github.com/dattalab/moseq2-app/wiki).